 Our main concern at this time is to ensure that we continue to provide the best support possible for the people we serve, while continuing to follow directives from our Provincial Government and following guidelines set out by the Public Health Agency of Canada and the Ontario Ministry of Health.

-The Salvation Army Broadview Village supports people with a development disability in established communities within the Greater Toronto Area.
-The homes are a place for life-long living, learning, skill development and developing social relationships.
+The Salvation Army Broadview Village supports people with a developmental disability in established communities within the Greater Toronto Area.
+Our programs promote diversity, inclusion and equity through employee recruitment, person centered planning, and partnerships.
+The homes are a place for lifelong living, learning, skill development and for developing social relationships.

-With 14 homes (and growing!)
-Residents live life and participate in house routines and activities.
-Each person is supported through an Individual Support Plan (ISP), that articulates goals set by residents and focused on maximizing opportunities for personal growth.
-Staff of the home are committed to assisting the residents to optimize their abilities, quality of life and pursue their goals and personal dreams.
+With 14 Homes (and growing!) residents live life and participate in house routines and activities.
+Each person is supported through an Individual Support Plan (ISP) that articulates personal goals and maximizing opportunities for personal growth.
+Staff are committed to supporting individuals in optimizing their abilities, quality of life and pursuing their personal goals and dreams.

 To provide, develop and support access to the most appropriate living arrangements,

 To encourage and facilitate the development of personal social networks,

 To create an accepting living atmosphere where learning can take place,